therealnoof/terraform-aws-sslo/README.md

 SSLO day 2 automation coming later(as3 or ansible)

 The Inspection device is a Linux host with Snort installed.
-Snort is not configured but it will bootstrap with appropriate routing and IP forwarding set to that packets traverse the inspection zone and re-enter the SSLO interface.
+Snort is not configured but it will bootstrap with appropriate routing and IP forwarding so that packets traverse the inspection zone and re-enter the SSLO DMZ2 interface.

 Prereqs: